Necrosuchus

-Necrosuchus is an extinct genus of caiman from modern day Argentina that lived during the Paleocene epoch (Selandian age, about 60 million years ago).
-It inhabited the fluvio-lacustrine environment of the Patagonian Salamanca Formation.
+Necrosuchus is an extinct genus of caiman from modern day Argentina that lived during the Paleocene epoch (Danian or possibly Selandian age, about 60 million years ago).
+It inhabited the marine or fluvio-lacustrine environment of the Patagonian Salamanca Formation.

 History and naming

 The fossil remains of Necrosuchus were unearthed on April 3, 1931 during the First Scarritt Expedition in the Argentinian Salamanca Formation and presented to American paleontologist Charles C. Mook.
 Mook however, busy with other research, was unable to describe the specimen himself.
 As an initial description was deemed vital to the works of several student researches at the time, Mook handed the specimen back to George G. Simpson for study.
 He eventually published his preliminary description in 1937, writing that his research "only carries this study as far as necessary" in the hopes of a more detailed description being later published by Mook himself.
 However this would not come to be and the postcranial was not described until 2012.
 Holotype AMNH 3219 consists of much of the postcranial anatomy alongside a right dentary and assorted cranial fragments not recognized as such in 1937.
 Although other material from Paleocene Patagonia shares similarities with Necrosuchus, none of it can be safely referred to the genus itself.

 Simpson explains the meaning of the generic name as being a compound word of "nekros" meaning "dead," and "suchus" meaning crocodile.
 Simpson described how "a well-meaning lady asked us if it were dead", which inspired his choice of name.
 The specific name refers to the Las Violetas site: ion is "violet" in Latin.